FabianTerhorst/coreclr-module/docs/articles/colshapes-example.md

     [ScriptEvent(ScriptEventType.ColShape)]
     public static void OnEntityColshapeHit(IColShape shape, IEntity entity, bool state) {
-        // If the ColSphere is the ColSphere we declared then it should do this : if (!shape.GetData("IS_FREEROAM_COLSHAPE", out bool result)) return;

         // We create our switch statement.
         string stateMsg = state switch
         {